The Best Towns on the Oregon Coast: A Local’s Guide

 If you are a visual person and like seeing where you are going, or if you are just a map nerd in general, check out a map of all of these Oregon towns at the bottom of this article.

 Oregon’s oldest city blends maritime charm with hip small-town energy.
 Nestled where the Columbia River meets the Pacific, it’s got history, views, and character in spades.
-Founded in 1811, Astoria was the first permanent U.S. settlement on the Pacific coast and, back in the day, played a key role in the fur trade.
+I spent two rainy days here nerding out on maritime museum exhibits and sipping coffee from a bookstore that felt like it hadn’t changed since the ’70s.

-I come here whenever the antique shopping bug hits.
+I come here whenever the antique shopping bug hits; their down.
 Astoria also has an awesome bridge that take you into Washington State and nearby Cape Disappointment State Park (which is anything but!) and Long Beach.

 Things to do: